yeasy/learning_pickleball/02_fitness_en.md

 The warm up should be done in the order from the whole to the part, from the large joint to the small joint.

-* Active waist
+* Waist exercises
-* Active shoulders and arms
+* Shoulders and arms exercises
 * Leg press and leg stretch
-* Active wrist and ankle joints
+* Wrist and ankle joints
 * Jogging and jumping exercises

 ## How to Relax